mukul-mehta/CS60075-Team-20-Task-11/README.md

 This will save the model in the directory specified in the `config.ini` file in the same folder

-To run subtask_B, run the following
+To run subtask_B, run the following:

 ```
 cd subtask_B